How to Prevent from Falling for Online or Digital Scams

 You might think someone is not that intelligent if they fall for scams.
 However, scams can look realistic nowadays.
-People who fall victims to scams are caught off guard with stories, technologies, and products that convince people to give their details online.
+People who fall victim to scams are caught off guard by stories, technologies, and products that convince people to give their details online.

 The most common online scams today